 INDUSTRY

-• Import prices: monthly
+Import prices: monthly,

 CONSTRUCTION

-• Building permits indicators: at least quarterly
+Building permits indicators: quarterly (or monthly, on voluntary basis),

-• Labour input indicators: at least quarterly
+Labour input indicators: quarterly (or monthly, on voluntary basis).

-• Labour input indicators: quarterly
+Labour input indicators: quarterly.

 SERVICES

-• Labour input indicators: quarterly
+Labour input indicators: quarterly (or monthly, on voluntary basis).

 18.3.
 Data collection